 Can hearing aids help to prevent dementia?

 Dementia is a complex illness and there are no simple answers as to how it can be prevented.
-It has also not been established whether correcting hearing loss with a hearing aid will significantly reverse or slow down ongoing cognitive decline.
-However, the early identification and treatment of potential hearing loss can help to minimize the risks of impaired functioning later in life.
-Hearing aids do much more than improve a person’s hearing—they also help preserve a person’s independence, mental abilities, emotional and physical health, and work, home, and social lives.
+The early identification and treatment of potential hearing loss can help to minimize the risks of impaired functioning later in life.
+OTC hearing aids do much more than improve a person’s hearing—they also help preserve a person’s independence, mental abilities, emotional and physical health, and work, home, and social lives.
 A meaningful and fulfilling life keeps your brain active and can help to reduce your risk of developing dementia.

 Today’s hearing aid technology allows for easier speech understanding in the presence of background noise, due to improved signal processing.
 This helps to reduce listening effort and brain overload associated with not hearing well.
 Your brain is freed up for other functions requiring mental energy.
 Treating a hearing problem and wearing a hearing aid if you need one will contribute to maintaining a healthy level of hearing fitness.
 This, in turn, will contribute to your overall mental fitness and wellbeing.